Mitsubishi Electric

 F1

-Indoor unit displays F1, unit may not respond to remote
+Indoor unit displays F1; the unit may not respond to the remote control.

 Indoor Unit Communication Address or Remote Receiver Error